UnifiedPush/documentation/content/news/20221218_unifiedpush.md

 ## Compatibility between UnifiedPush and WebPush

+> 11/04/2025 Note: UnifiedPush specifications have been updated to fully support and depend on WebPush.
+This is the protocol in use for (application) server to (push) server requests.

-Now, you might be looking at the elephant in the room: WebPush (RFC8030).
+Now, you might be looking at the elephant in the room: WebPush (RFC8030, RFC8291, RFC8292).
 WebPush is the open standard that browsers use for their push notifications.
 And the good news is that UnifiedPush is WebPush compatible ... mostly.

 Basically, application servers that support WebPush but *do not need its advanced features* and *do not restrict push to only popular WebPush servers* (those from browser vendors) should work without problems with UnifiedPush providers.
 We are working on solutions to ensure better and more stable WebPush support.

 ## Future plans

+> 11/04/2025 Note: UnifiedPush specifications have been updated to fully support WebPush and /e/OS ships a distributor by default.

 * The more apps that adopt UnifiedPush, the more useful it becomes.
 Currently, UnifiedPush is supported by many Matrix and Mastodon apps.
 We are also working on getting open-source versions of popular apps such as Telegram and Signal to support UnifiedPush.
 * Improving WebPush support will also help to increase the number of apps that can use UnifiedPush.
 We are working towards better WebPush compatibility with UnifiedPush.